The department offers degree programs and courses in areas within Computing and Mathematical Sciences at all levels of higher education:

 - Control + Dynamical Systems

-CMS currently offers three main graduate degrees for students: Applied + Computational Mathematics, Computer Science, and Control + Dynamical Systems.
+CMS faculty participate in five graduate programs: Applied + Computational Mathematics, Computer Science, Computing + Mathematical Sciences, and Control + Dynamical Systems.
 This span of disciplines encourages interactions within the department and across most of the Caltech and JPL campuses.
-We also offer different graduate subject minors: a minor in Applied + Computational Mathematics, a minor in Computational Science + Engineering, a minor in Computer Science, as well as a minor in Control + Dynamical Systems for graduate students who wish to further their knowledge in Computational Science and Applied Mathematics.
+We also offer different graduate subject minors: a minor in Applied + Computational Mathematics, a minor in Computational Science + Engineering, minor in Computer Science, as well as a minor in Control + Dynamical Systems for graduate students who wish to further their knowledge in Computational Science and Applied Mathematics.

 Applications for graduate studies are reviewed and evaluated for admission (and financial aid) each year starting on December 15th, after all credentials (including recommendation letters and official copies of test scores) have been received.
 GRE scores are required (applicants should take the GRE in September to allow enough time for Caltech to receive the scores by December), and a subject test of the student's choice is strongly recommended.
 The Graduate Admission Committee usually decides on admissions by the end of February.